Canon 600D vs Nikon D3400

-The Canon EOS 600D (called Canon T3i in some regions) and the Nikon D3400 are two digital cameras that were announced, respectively, in February 2011 and August 2016.
+The Canon EOS 600D (called Canon T3i in some regions) and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in February 2011 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 600D vs Nikon D3400

-An illustration of the physical size and weight of the Canon 600D and the Nikon D3400 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 600D and the Nikon D3400 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 600D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (9 percent) than the Canon 600D.
 Moreover, the D3400 is markedly lighter (22 percent) than the 600D.
 In this context, it is worth noting that neither the 600D nor the D3400 are weather-sealed.